bluecaret/family-cookbook/docs/recipe/sesame-green-beans.md

   - side
   - green bean
 excerpt: 'Blanched green beans (or snap peas) tossed in a dressing of sesame oil, soy sauce, and a sprinkle of sugar.'
+noRecipe: 'Blanched green beans (or snap peas) tossed in a dressing of sesame oil, soy sauce, and a sprinkle of sugar.'
-quick: true
+noRecipeOnly: true
 ---

-## Quick Recipe

-Blanched green beans (or snap peas) tossed in a dressing of sesame oil, soy sauce, and a sprinkle of sugar.